lucasnfe/adl-music-annotation/README.md

 3. A video tutorial was made available to the annotators explaining how to use the annotation tool.

 4. Annotators are exposed to the main annotation page.
 This main page has two phases: *calibration* and *annotation*.
   i.
-Calibration phase
-Annotators listen to the first 15 seconds of the piece in order to get used to it and to define the starting point of the annotation circle.
+Calibration phase: annotators listen to the first 15 seconds of the piece in order to get used to it and to define the   starting point of the annotation circle.
   ii.
-Annotation phase
-Annotators listen to the piece from beginning to end and label it using the annotation circle, which starts at the point defined during the calibration phase.
+Annotation phase: annotators listen to the piece from beginning to end and label it using the annotation circle, which starts at the point defined during the calibration phase.

 ## Citing this Dataset
 This tool was presented in [this paper](http://www.lucasnferreira.com/papers/2019/ismir-learning.pdf), so if you use it,